Obscure Tooltips

 }

-Although filter fields are not arrays, you can still combine multiple filters using the aggregate types all_of
+Although filter fields are not arrays, you can still combine multiple filters using the aggregate types all_of, any_of, and none_of:

 1